rahji/pcbmilling/content/docs/flatcam/traces.md

 1. Choose `File | Open Gerber`, then select the Gerber file for the bottom of your PCB

+{{< hint info >}}
+Notice that the PCB layout is displayed as if you are looking at the bottom of the board.
+Most EDA software packages display the PCB layout as if it were viewed from the top side of the board - even if you are examining traces on the bottom of the board.
+FlatCAM displays the PCB layout as described in the Gerber file, and since we exported the Gerber files with mirroring turned on, you should be seeing a view of the board from its bottom side at this point.
+{{< /hint >}}

 ### Generate Geometry

 1. In the "Project" tab, double-click the `.gbr` list item